• Cognition, Attention, Law & Memory Lab

 What impact do witnesses beliefs about memory have on memory and confidence?

 In collaboration with Jim Lampinen, we've received a 670k grant from the National Science Foundation to study the relationship between eyewitness confidence and accuracy across a range of variables using virtual reality.
-We will be testing the pristine conditions hypothesis under a variety of witnessing conditions.
+We are testing the pristine conditions hypothesis under a variety of witnessing conditions via exhibits hosted in partnership with the Discovery Gateway children's museum and the Leonardo science and innovation museum.

 broken image